cultome/cultome_player/README.md

 * Specs up to date!
 YEAH!

 ** Version 0.4.0**
-* Support for Windows!
-Yeah! at last my wife will be able to use it!
 * Now you database and your config file are inside you user directory, that mean every new version dont require re-connect you music or make your aliases again.
-* Scrobbler? of course! why not?
+* Scrobbler? of course! why not? but please run 'configure_lastfm begin' before use it.

-### Ideas for next releases
+## TODO

 * Add tags to the songs, for example 'party' or 'sadness'.

-### TODO
+* A friend of mine give me an idea, when you are in a place where many people hear the same music, you should be able to decide what to play, as everyone else.
+So I will try an implementation of this idea, maybe a slave-masters model.
+* Connect with musicbrainz to tag correctly and beatifuly my music, this also surge as Last.fm is very picky with the information you submit with your scrobbles.
+* Support for Windows.
+Not my priority but would be nice my wife to use it.
+* Refactor the whole code.
+You know?
+I'm reading a good ruby book and a would like to apply the technics decribed there, but over all prettify my code.
+Also it would be nice if anyone could use this player with any other music backend or usea its plugins for hes own applications.
+* Add gestures to the detector and start making appropiated suggestions for them.
+* Extract the Java music player outside the code, even run it in another process.
+This to avoid using jruby, the memory consumption is too high.
 * Refine the taste analizer, which is the component that give preference points to songs.
-* Leave JRuby and convert to pure Ruby
-* Improve the memory usage, it simply too high!
-* Change the underlying in.memory database for a real one, thinking on mongo
+* Change the underlying in-file database for a real one, thinking on mongo or mysql.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

-### Additional Information
+## Additional Information

 #### jlGui BasicPlayer
 This component is what I use to play music and is included within the libraries of this project, dependencies included of course.